“I have lots of friends now. I love to spend time with my friends,” said Louisa.

 Image: Louisa, wearing a black jacket and pink top with her blonde hair in a ponytail, sits at a table, smiling at the camera.

 Louisa lives in a big house that is split into two units with Supported Independent Living (SIL) support and has done so for 15 years.
-Recently, we were privileged to sit down with Louise, and she shared a few stories with us about her life and experiences.
+Recently, we were privileged to sit down with Louisa, and she shared a few stories with us about her life and experiences.
 The following is in her own words.

 “I had a tough start to life.
 I attended a mainstream primary school and experienced a lot of bullying and abuse before my disabilities were diagnosed,” said Louisa, who is now in her 40s.